Southeast Kentucky floods of 2020: Flooding timeline

 Beginning on February 3, numerous rounds of rainfall began to impact eastern Kentucky.
 This continued through February 7, highlighted by heavy rainfall from the evening of February 5 through the first half of February 6th.
-Rain amounts of 4-6 inches fell across much of southeastern Kentucky over this period.
+Rain amounts of 4-6 in fell across much of southeastern Kentucky over this period.
 This led to major flooding and numerous mudslides across portions of Whitley, Perry, Letcher, Leslie, Knox, Harlan, Clay, and Bell Counties.
 The Governor subsequently declared a State of Emergency for these 8 counties.

 Major flooding occurred along the Cumberland River at Pineville, Barbourville, and Williamsburg.
 Additionally, the communities of Loyall and Baxter experienced major flooding.
 Numerous roads became impassable across large portions of Whitley, Knox, Clay, Leslie, Letcher, Harlan, Perry, and Bell counties.
 In particular, Harlan County was hit extremely hard with the Kentucky Mesonet site on Black Mountain (4031 foot elevation) receiving over 6.5 in of rain over this stretch.

 Flood gates were closed in Pineville and Harlan, further impacting local travel.
 A couple of mobile homes were flooded and swept down the Cumberland River in Harlan County, while swift water rescues took place in Bell and Harlan Counties.
 Elkhorn Dam in Jenkins had water rushing over it for a period of time on February 6.
 A man went missing in Whitley County and was later found deceased in his car on Kentucky Highway 779 after his attempt to drive into flood waters.
 A total of seven homes were reported to have been in or under water across Whitley County as the Cumberland River in Williamsburg crested to its third highest stage on record of 34.84 ft.
 The city of Pineville saw the river rise to its second highest crest in history at 1019.06 feet, leading to several families being stranded without homes.

 While impacts were greatest along the Cumberland River, several portions of the Kentucky River also flooded.
 Several roads were impacted in Hazard and Whitesburg, while Booneville, Heidelberg, and Ravenna also exceeded flood stage.
 Along the Levisa Fork of the Big Sandy River, the city of Pikeville hit flood stage and closed its flood gates.

 During the first two weeks of February, "more than eight inches of water fell, causing the Cumberland and Kentucky Rivers to reach their highest levels in 40 years."